Marceillo/eco-shave/README.md

 ### Marketing used

-* On this site we used email marketing from an application called Mailchimp.
+* On this site we used an email marketing application called Mailchimp that collects the subscription emails.
-* A mockup of a Facebook page for social media marketing that could be implemented in the future should the site go live
+* A mockup of a Facebook page for social media marketing that could be implemented in the future should the site go live.
-* And tried to use certain SEO search engine optimization strategies.
+* The us certain SEO search engine optimization strategies such as [wordtracker]( https://www.wordtracker.com/) and [Ubersuggest](https://app.neilpatel.com/) .
 * Content marketing was used in this just to educate the users of the site of the benefits of using these products in the FAQ and landing page.

+### Search Engine Optimization (SEO)

+* Using Search Engine Optimization (SEO) is a science and when done correctly you should see traffic diverted to the site.
+ It is a very important method to improve the ranking on search-engines which in turn create revenew.
+The goal is to attract people to the site.
+ This is not easy when you are competing with so many online shops.
+To use keywords in the content that match the user's search criteria when using search engines.
+Descriptive Meta Tags have been implemented on the site after a brainstorming session and the use of [wordtracker]( https://www.wordtracker.com/) and [Ubersuggest](https://app.neilpatel.com/).
+The final description/words that have been used can be seen below:

+* - Meta Description - Discover sustainable DE razors and straight razors with all the shaving soaps and shave brushes.

+* - Meta Keywords - razor blades, double edge safety razor, straight razors, single edge razors,shaving soaps and shaving brushes.

+* The site also includes a sitemap.xml and robots.txt to make sure that the search engines can find and crawl the pages on the site.

 ### Facebook

 Social Media marketing is a great way to get your product across to online as it has a large following.
 It has a huge potential for small businesses.
 This tool helps the eco-shave team as they can interact directly with the customers or potential customers.
 This can boost the brand and awareness of our business.

 <details>